jpoindexter/clarity/docs/ai-integration-plan.md

 ✅ Entity & Relationship Extraction using Named Entity Recognition (NER).

 3️⃣ AI Processing (Core Intelligence Engine)
-✅ Mistral identifies contradictions across datasets.
+✅ Multi-agent framework routes tasks like summarization, contradiction detection, and classification to the appropriate LLMs.
-✅ DeepSeek Coder maps structural manipulation in financial & political narratives.
+✅ Ollama executes all inference locally using models like Mistral, LLaMA3, Phi-4, and DeepSeek Coder.
-✅ Ollama executes inference locally to maintain privacy & speed.
+✅ Agents are modular and extensible — each one has its own prompt strategy and structured response schema.

 4️⃣ Postprocessing & Validation
 ✅ Validate AI outputs against existing datasets for accuracy.